Henderson International Income Trust

 Global Equity Income

-Highly commended in the Best Global Income Trust category of Money Observer's 2017 trust awards, Henderson International Income Trust differs from most peers in that it targets a similar yield to UK equity income trusts but excludes the UK from its portfolio.
+Highly commended in the Best Global Income Trust category of Money Observer’s 2017 trust awards, it targets a similar yield to UK equity income trusts.
 This makes it an interesting candidate for investors who prefer to source UK levels of income elsewhere.
-It's on a reasonable 2.9 per cent yield and performance stacks up well.
+It is on a reasonable 3.4% yield and pays income quarterly.

 Run by Ben Lofthouse since launch in 2011, the trust offers well-diversified exposure with none of its three regional portfolios (North America, Europe and the Far East) accounting for more than half of its investments.